The best rear-facing baby car seats

 Especially as the most dangerous car accidents are typically frontal collisions, and they’re also one of the most common.

-These Best Buy rear-facing car seats are straightforward to install, comfortable for your little one, and were impressive in our tough front-on and side-collision crash tests.
+These Best Buy rear-facing car seats for babies or toddlers are straightforward to install, comfortable for your little one, and were impressive in our tough front-on and side-collision crash tests.

 These extended rear-facing car seats aren’t quite as impressive as they should be, compared with others we've tested.